nrpeterson/datagen/Readme.md

     * Singleton types (case objects, etc)
     * Products of types with known instances, and isomorphic types (case classes, tuples, etc)
-    * Coproducts of types with known generators.
-(A top-level type is chosen uniformly at random, and then the type-specific generator is invoked.)
+    * Coproducts of types with known generators, and isomorphic types (e.g. sealed traits with implementations).
+A top-level type is chosen uniformly at random, and then the type-specific generator is invoked.

 ## Have Any Suggestions?